 In addition to the age of your building, you can use the age of the ceiling itself (dates or records of renovations) to see if they are in fact asbestos ceiling tiles or not.
 Buying a house with asbestos ceiling tiles in the U.S. is only possible if it was built before the mid-1980s.

-Some manufacturers let their customer know that their products never contained asbestos, or state the dates after which producing asbestos ceiling tiles stopped.
+Some manufacturers let their customers know that their products never contained asbestos, or state the dates after which producing asbestos ceiling tiles stopped.
 Remember that a ceiling installed shortly after its production date could still contain asbestos, in case new old stock asbestos ceiling tiles were used.

 Asbestos Ceiling Tiles Test Kit